istex-archives/sisyphe/README.md

 There is a list of default modules (focused on xml & pdf).

 Those URL NEED to be updated when merge branch will be ok.
+- [Sisyphe-HASH](/worker/sisyphe-hash) Will generate checksum of found files
 - [Sisyphe-FILETYPE](/worker/sisyphe-filetype) Will detect mimetype,extension, corrupted files..
 - [Sisyphe-PDF](/worker/sisyphe-pdf) Will get info from PDF (version, author, meta...)
-- [Sisyphe-XML](/worker/sisyphe-xml) Will check if it's wellformed, valid-dtd's, get element from balises ...
+- [Sisyphe-XML](/worker/sisyphe-xml) Will check if it's wellformed, valid-dtd's, get elements from balises ...
-- [Sisyphe-XPATH](/worker/sisyphe-xpath)  Will generate a complete list of xpath from the folder submited
+- [Sisyphe-XPATH](/worker/sisyphe-xpath)  Will generate a complete list of xpaths from submitted folder
-- [Sisyphe-OUT](/worker/sisyphe-out) Will export data to json file & ElasticSearch
+- [Sisyphe-OUT](/worker/sisyphe-out) Will export data to json file & ElasticSearch database

 You can create your own module & add it to sisyphe :
 => This part is not written yet